kj2v/CivilizationVI_Mods/README.md

 # CivilizationVI_Mods
-Here are some little mod that I make in leisure time.
+Here are some little mods for CivilizationVI that I made in leisure time.